 Edreys is widely recognized for his work as one of the four artists to have contributed to The Freedom Wall, a mural commissioned by Albright-Knox Art Gallery located at the corner of Michigan Avenue and East Ferry Street in Buffalo that depicts 28 civil rights leaders, including Martin Luther King, Jr. and Malcolm X. Always evolving creatively, his latest works made a big impression in May and July of 2019 when he saw a sold-out solo show and exhibit at Argus Gallery.
 His paintings can now also be found in the Burchfield Penney Art Center and The Roswell Park Art Heals Gallery permanent art collections.

-Edreys and the other finalists will be honored at ASI’s 7th Annual Sparks Award on Monday, November 16.
+Edreys and the other finalists will be honored at ASI’s 7th Annual Sparks Award on Monday, November 16 at 7:00 pm.
 For more information, visit the Spark page of our website.